mrwadams/mrwadams.github.io/docs/_posts/2023-06-05-json-prompting.md

+---
+layout: post
-# Using JSON Prompting to create an Incident Response Triager
+title: "Using JSON Prompting to create an Incident Response Triager"
+date: 2023-6-5 00:00:00 -0000
+categories:
+tags: [json,llm,gpt-4]
+---

 In this post I want to share with you an interesting approach to prompt engineering that I came across recently.
 To demonstrate this I'll be using JSON formatted prompts to create an Incident Response Triager with GPT-4.